Children's Comprehensive Bible Question Quiz

 b.
 He went off to "fight a war" for the pharaoh.

-a.
 Moses murdered an Egyptian taskmaster.

 Moses became upset when he saw the taskmaster beating a Hebrew slave.